Jacqueline Brennan: Television

 In 2008, Brennan was announced as part of the cast for ABC political comedy series The Hollowmen, in the role of press secretary Mel.
 She appeared in both seasons of the show.

 In 2020, Brennan appeared in the Underbelly adaptation Informer 3838, where she played the role of real life figure Christine Hodson, who was a victim of the Melbourne gangland killings.
-The real life case still remains open and unsolved, and the $1 million reward for information still stands to this day.
+The real life case which still remains open and unsolved, and the $1 million reward for information still stands to this day.

 Brennan joined the cast of Wentworth in 2012.
 She initially came into set as a cast reader, but was asked to read for a 'small role' by the series set-up director, Kevin Carlin.
 That role however, ultimately ended up being the role of prison officer Linda 'Smiles' Miles.
 Brennan has since revealed she originally auditioned for the role of Liz Birdsworth.
-Her first appearance was in episode 2 of season 1 and she remained part of the supporting cast for the show's entire run, appearing in every season, for a total of 99 episodes.
+Brennan has since said she was only ever originally contracted on an eight day contract, but lead writer Timothy Hobart kept writing for the character.
+Her first appearance was in episode 2 of season 1 and she remained part of the supporting cast for the show's entire run, appearing in every season, appearing in all but one episode.